One of the most commonly used features in Excel are its functions.

 The ArgumentDescriptions parameter is an array where you include the descriptions of the arguments for the Excel VBA Function procedure that you've created.
 These are the descriptions that, once the macro has been executed, appear in the Function Arguments dialog.

-As explained by John Walkenbach in Excel VBA Programming for Dummies, you must always use the Array function when assigning argument descriptions.
+You must always use the Array function when assigning argument descriptions.
 This applies even if, as in the case above, you're assigning a description for a single argument.

 In the case that appears above, there is only one argument description: “Number to be squared”.
 If you want or need to add more than one argument, use a comma to separate them.